keithalewis/math/uf.md

 The two fundamental problems of risk management are that there is no clear definition of risk and it is impossible to manage something that is not clearly defined.
-The term _model risk_ is doubly unclear: exactly what models are under consideration?
+The term _model risk_ is even more unclear &ndash;
+exactly what models are under consideration?

 One universal property is that when a new model is introduced there is